Thursday, April 23, 2020

 Saturday, April 11, 2020

-Salisbury Ware 1940-1946 (and a note about Partridge/Harwyn)
+SALISBURY WARE 1940-1946 (and a note about Partridge/Harwyn)

 Owen Salisbury and his descendants made ceramics in Auckland for over 75 years, first as Salisbury Ware and later as Royal Oak Pottery.